Lewis-Barton/show-me-the-surf/testing.md

 ## **404**

+Initial check for errors in code done using [W3C Markup Validation Service](https://validator.w3.org/)

+- No issues were found on checking.

+The page was then checked for spelling mistakes using Word.

+---

+**Browser testing**

+I tested this page using the built in function of Safari to check between multiple devices and different browser software.

+As with the index page, the site was developed with SCSS so the browser compatibility properties were already added so very little else was needed to ensure it displayed correctly.
+Media queries were also used

 [Back to index](#contents)

 # **CSS**

 ## **Index.css**

+Initially this file was checked with [W3C CSS Validation Service Jigsaw](https://jigsaw.w3.org/css-validator/)

+The documnet passed validation as CSS Level 3 + SVG, the only warnings that were produced are for the vendor extensions, which are not cause for concern.

+The page functions and looks as expected.

 [Back to index](#contents)

 ## **Results.css**

+Initially this file was checked with [W3C CSS Validation Service Jigsaw](https://jigsaw.w3.org/css-validator/)

+The documnet passed validation as CSS Level 3 + SVG, the only warnings that were produced are for the vendor extensions, which are not cause for concern.

+The page functions and looks as expected.

 [Back to index](#contents)

 ## **Utilities.css**

+Initially this file was checked with [W3C CSS Validation Service Jigsaw](https://jigsaw.w3.org/css-validator/)

+The documnet passed validation as CSS Level 3 + SVG, the only warnings that were produced are for the vendor extensions, which are not cause for concern.

+The page functions and looks as expected.

 [Back to index](#contents)